volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 #### Assumption #1: two elements of different types will produce different trees

-For example, when the root elements have different types, React will tear down old tree an build a new one from scratch:
+For example, when the root elements have different types, React will tear down the old tree and build a new one from scratch:

 ```jsx
 <div>